-So, Heat always travels away from an area of higher temperature to an area of lower temperature.
-Also, The only way to cool hot metal, is to keep it in constant contact with a cooler liquid.
-So, As soon as the circulation stops, temperatures begin to rise and the engine starts to overheat.
+So, Heat always travels away from an area of higher temperature; to an area of lower temperature.
+Also, The only way to cool hot metal; is to keep it in constant contact; with a cooler liquid.
+So, As soon as the circulation stops; temperatures begin to rise.
+As a result, the engine starts to overheat.
 Now there is no way to remove the heat from the coolant.

 Circulation Will Stop If:

 - You have a loss of coolant replaced by air